 As a Reform congregation, we embrace a range of religious practice in worship.
 Reform worship (most Friday evenings) is based on the siddur Mishkan T’filah, and traditional worship (most Saturday mornings) is based on the Conservative movement’s Siddur Sim Shalom and Siddur Lev Shalem.
 Whether grounded in Reform or Conservative liturgy, our worship is egalitarian, progressive, and welcoming of interfaith families.

 All are welcome to join us.
-During the COVID-19 pandemic, our Shabbat services are being offered in-person with a reservation and virtually on most Fridays at 6 p.m. and Saturdays at 9:45 a.m.
-Find out more about in-person reservations and COVID safety protocols.
+Our Shabbat services are offered in-person and via livestream.
+We begin most Fridays in the summer at 6:30 p.m. and Saturdays at 9:45 a.m.
+(Evening services will move to 7:30 p.m., beginning September 9, 2022.)

 Visit our calendar for the latest schedule since times may vary due to special programming.
 Some services, Rabbi Meir’s weekly message, and additional content are available on the Temple’s YouTube channel.